vlccek/knn-project/readme.md

 ## How to run PERO + LAYOUTLMv3 inference

-1. Download configured Layout and PERO models from [this url](https://drive.google.com/drive/folders/1TLxB4ENP5-d_-lFLbSLXGB39YVsoovVX?usp=sharing) (`models.tar.gz`) and place the TAR in the `pipeline` folder (you should generate 2 new folders).
+1. Download configured Layout and PERO models from [this url](https://drive.google.com/drive/folders/1TLxB4ENP5-d_-lFLbSLXGB39YVsoovVX?usp=sharing) (`models.tar.gz`) and place the TAR in the `pero_layout/pipeline` folder

-2. `tar -xzvf models.tar.gz`
+2. `tar -xzvf models.tar.gz`, after this step, you should have `layoutlmv3` and `pero-ocr` folders in the `pipeline` folder
 3. Make sure you have desired images in `images` folder to be processed.
-Image can be downloaded from merlin.
+Some sample images are included.
+4. `pip install -r requirements.txt`
-4. `./run.sh`, the output folder is set to `./output/structure/` along with the OCR outputs.
+5. `./run.sh`, the output folder is set to `./output/structure/` along with the OCR outputs.